qsymmachus/notes/duck-lake.md

 ### Lake houses

-"Lake houses" (a portmanteau of "data lake" + "data warehouse") attempts to solve the limitations of parquet files by adding a layer of **metadata** on top of our data lake.
-The **metadata catalog** describes the raw data in the data lake (just parquet files), adding a transaction log that describes data changes, versions, and schema changes.
+"Lake houses" (a portmanteau of "data lake" + "data warehouse") attempts to solve the limitations of parquet files by adding a layer of **metadata** on top of our data lake (e.g. [Iceberg](https://en.wikipedia.org/wiki/Apache_Iceberg)) The **metadata catalog** describes the raw data in the data lake (just parquet files), adding a transaction log that describes data changes, versions, and schema changes.
 Query engines then use this metadata catalog to narrow down the specific parquet files needed to satisfy a particular query.

 Lake houses allow you to add behaviors to your data lake like: